Euricom/training-workshop-JS-Angular-2017Q2/slides/js-rxjs.md

 ---

 ## Operators
-> The power of observables
+> To transform the observables

 ----